neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 ### Inspecting TweetEval Dataset

-Run the following to inspect the TweetEval
+Run the following to inspect the TweetEval dataset:

 ```python
 from datasets import load_dataset